ryanw-mobile/ryanw-mobile/README.md

 <h3 align="left">My life since 2022</h3>

-- 👨🏻‍🦲 I have met the best teammate in my life *finally*.
-He changed a lot the way I work and code.
+- 👨🏻‍🦲 I have met the best teammate in my life *finally*. **Best gift of my UK life probably**.
+He changed a lot the way I work and code positively.
 - 👨🏻‍🦲 If you curious to know, we make virtually no contact outside a particular project.
 So as to keep remembering him, you can see me writing _even_ more tests now.

 &nbsp;